formicidae-tracker/tag-layouter/README.md

 The *familiy-margin* option specifies the space between two tag families.

-The *cut-line-ratio* specifies the ration of the distances towards the printed cutting border between tw adjacent tags.
-If the default is used, no cutting border is printed.
+The *cut-line-ratio* specifies the thickness of the cutting line (ratio of the thickness of the printed cutting line and the disctance between adjacent tags).

 ### General options
 *widht*, *height*, *paper-border* and *dpi* are specified with respect to the printing page layout.